peterdanis/ct/README.md

 ### Start whole project

-Run `docker-compose up` to start and press ctrl+c to stop.
+Run `docker-compose up --build` to start and press ctrl+c to stop.
-Or run `docker-compose up -d` (-d stands for 'detached') to start and be able to use same terminal window, `docker-compose down` to stop.
+Or run `docker-compose up -d --build` (-d stands for 'detached') to start and be able to use same terminal window, `docker-compose down` to stop.

 After project starts-up, there are following helper UIs available: